Shiheli1992/Trademark_CRSP/README.md

 If you have any question in this dataset, please contact Po.
 We will gather all issues and fix them in the next version.

 ## Variable list
-1. Lpermno: you know what it is
+1. lpermno: you know what it is
 2. serial_no: unique serial number for each trademark
 3. filing_dt: the filing date of a trademark
 4. registration_dt: the registration date of a trademark